larspars/word-rnn/Readme.md

 # word-rnn

 This is a fork of Andrej Karpathy's wonderful [char-rnn](https://github.com/karpathy/char-rnn), modified to

-1) be able to predict word-by-word
+1. be able to predict word-by-word
-2) use word vectors for representing words
+2. use pre-trained word vectors to represent input words
-3) use different forms of optimizers (Adam optimizer is recommended)
+3. use different forms of optimizers (Adam optimizer is recommended)
+4. support dropout along recurrent connections

 This code was used to produce http://clickotron.com